-During the year ended September 30, 2021, on April 16, 2021, the Company issued 621,470,562 warrants to purchase common shares at a price of \$0.021 per share for a period of ten years from the date of issue to the seller of Digifonica (Notes 4 and 8).
-The following assumptions were used for the Black-Scholes valuation of warrants issued during the year ended September 30, 2021: risk-free rate of 1.59% (2020 - 0%), expected life of 10 years (2020 - 0 years), annualized historical volatility of 184.22% (2020 - 0%) and a dividend rate of 0% (2020 - 0%).
-Expected volatilities are based on historical volatility of the Company's stock and other factors.
-The fair market value that has been recorded as additional paid-in capital from the issuance of these warrants under the Plan was \$11,089,812 (2020 - \$nil).
-The weighted-average fair value of the warrants issued during the year ended September 30, 2021 was \$0.018 (2020 - \$nil).
+During the year ended September 30, 2021, on April 16, 2021, the Company issued 621,470,562 warrants to purchase common shares at a price of \$0.021 per share for a period of ten years from the date of issue to the seller of Digifonica (Note 4).
+The following assumptions were used for the Black-Scholes valuation of warrants issued during the year ended September 30, 2021: risk-free rate of 1.59%, expected life of 10 years, annualized historical volatility of 184.22% and a dividend rate of 0%.
+Expected volatilities are based on the historical volatility of the Company's stock and other factors.
+The fair market value that has been recorded as additional paid-in capital from the issuance of these warrants was \$11,089,812.
+The weighted-average fair value of the warrants issued during the year ended September 30, 2021 was \$0.018.